brian-mutsetsa/Exploratory-Data-Analysis-with-Python-Pandas---Volleyball-Dataset/README.md

 ## 🔍 What is Data Exploration?
 Data exploration helps uncover hidden patterns and insights within datasets. 🕵️ In sports analytics, EDA allows us to **identify strengths and weaknesses**, optimize team strategies, and predict future outcomes based on historical data.

-This analysis looks at **offense, defence, positions, and more** to give a comprehensive view of the Volleyball Nations League 2023 season.
+This analysis looks at **offence, defence, positions, and more** to give a comprehensive view of the Volleyball Nations League 2023 season.

 ---